woerzberger/website.hugo/content/home/teaching.md

     - _Patterns_: What do we conceive as a pattern in system architecture?
     - _Decomposition_: How can I break down my system into smaller parts, how should I do the "cuts"?
     - _Monolithic Systems_: How can I embody architecture in single (monolithic) programs, e.g., using layers or hexagonal architectures?
 What are the downsides of monoliths?
     - _Scaling_: How can I lower response times and increase availabilty with horizontal scaling?
 What patterns do we have for scaling?
+How do we allocate processes to computing resources.
+    - _Load Balancing_: How do we distribute workload among processes of the same kind to improve thoroughput and availability=
     - _Distributed Systems_: How can I distribute a system into several programs, e.g., in a Microservice fashion.
 What are downsides of distribution?
 What are strategies for redeployment in distributed systems.
     - _Communication_: What are the basic patterns of communications in distributed systems?
+    - _Caching_: How should we store copies of data closed to its consumers to lower latency?
     - _Modelling_: How can I communicate my thoughs about systems in models using modeling languages like UML?
 - _Technology_
     - _Middleware_: What standard components constitute a contemporary large cloud-based web application?
 What are load balancers, inbound gateways, caching services, data warehouses, message queues, identity provides etc.?